freakent/dbus-mqtt-devices/README.md

 6) If you are still having a problem feel free to open an issue on the Github project here: https://github.com/freakent/dbus-mqtt-devices/issues
 I get email alerts from Github which I don't seem to get from the Victron community forum.

+## To Do
+1) Use of command line args
+2) Add support for more dbus-mqtt services
+3) Validate dbus service passed into the registration status payload
+4) Automatically comment out old lines in /data/rc.local when new version installed

 ## Developers
 if you are wanting to run the pytests on macos you need to install a few dependencies: